 - Rectovaginal fistula

 If you believe your perineal tear or episiotomy during childbirth was not handled correctly by your birthing team, and you have suffered serious injury due to these mistakes, you may have grounds for a medical malpractice lawsuit.
-Contact your birth injury lawyer at Wilt and Associates, PLLC, to further discuss the details of your case.
+Contact your birth injury lawyer at Wilt Injury Lawyers to further discuss the details of your case.

 Who Should Be Held Accountable for Your Maternal Birth Injury?